-24. Mount your rudder servo in the servo tray under the canopy using the manufacturer supplied mounting hardware.
-For proper geometry use the Extreme Flight 3" pull-pull rudder arm.
+25. If using a lightweight 50cc engine like the DA-50 mount your rudder servo in the servo tray under the canopy using the manufacturer supplied mounting hardware.
+For proper geometry use the Extreme Flight 3" pull-pull rudder arm with the cables crossed.
 Assemble the pull-pull cable linkage as shown by inserting the end of the pull-pull cable into one of the aluminum crimp tubes.
 Insert the cable through the hole in the brass fitting and back through the crimp tube.
 Loop the cable one more time through the crimp tube and pull it tight.
 Use a crimping tool or set of side cutters to carefully crimp the tube in multiple places, taking care not to cut through the crimp tube and cable.
 Repeat this for the other 3 cable ends and install onto the servo arm and control horns using the provided 3mm hardware.